Flesh for Frankenstein: Production

-In 1973 Paul Morrissey and Joe Dallesandro came to Italy to shoot a film for producers Andrew Braunsberg and Carlo Ponti.
+In 1973, Paul Morrissey and Joe Dallesandro came to Italy to shoot a film for producers Andrew Braunsberg and Carlo Ponti.
 The original idea came from director Roman Polanski, who had met Morrissey when promoting his film What?, with Morrissey stating that Polanski felt he would be "a natural person to make a 3-D film about Frankenstein.
 I thought it was the most absurd option I could imagine."
 Morrissey convinced Ponti to not just make one film during this period, but two, which led to the production of both Flesh for Frankenstein and Blood for Dracula.
-The staff included many Italians in the production, including Enrico Job as the production designer, pianist Claudio Gizzi for the score and special effects artist Carlo Rambaldi for the special effects.
+They were filmed at Cinecittà in Rome by a crew of Italian filmmakers.
+The staff included Enrico Job as the production designer, pianist Claudio Gizzi for the score and special effects artist Carlo Rambaldi for the special effects.
 Warhol's contributions to the film were minimal, including visiting the set once and briefly visiting during the editing period.

 At first, Morrissey intended to rely on improvisation for the dialogue for his characters, but had to come up with a new method, as this would not work for some actors, such as Udo Kier.
 This led to Morrissey preparing the dialogue day-by-day, dictating it to Pat Hackett at his studio.
 Filming began on Flesh for Frankenstein on 20 March 1973.

 While some Italian prints credit second unit director Antonio Margheriti as director of the film under his pseudonym "Anthony M. Dawson", Udo Kier has stated that Margheriti had nothing to do with directing the film.
 Kier stated that he and the other cast members received direction only from Morrissey and noted that "Margheriti was on the set, he came to the studio from time to time, but he never directed the actors.
 Never!"
 Margheriti was credited as the director to ensure the film would obtain Italian nationality for the producers due to Italian laws.
 Tonino Guerra is credited as the screenwriter in the Italian prints as well, but his input is strictly limited to the Italian print of the film, as the only writer whose work on the film was ever evident was Morrissey himself.
 Margheriti did shoot some special effects scenes, including the scene involving "breathing lungs" made from pigs' lungs.